scipopt/gcg/doc/resources/devs/pricing/pricing-solvers.md

 a commonly known dynamic programming approach to solve a knapsack problem optimally and very efficiently.

 ### Cliquer Solver
 This solver can be used for independent set problems.
 It makes use of the external software "Cliquer".
+It supports only heuristic pricing.
 For installation instructions, please consult the @ref install-manually "installation guide".
 Note that for the Cliquer solver to work, GCG must have been compiled with the enabled `CLIQUER` flag.